Schools Raise $16,000 Dollars for Disaster

 About the American Red Cross:

-The American Red Cross shelters, feeds and provides emotional support to victims of disasters; provides nearly half of the nation's blood; teaches lifesaving skills; provides international humanitarian aid; and supports military members and their families.
+The American Red Cross shelters, feed and provide emotional support to victims of disasters; provides nearly half of the nation's blood; teaches lifesaving skills; provides international humanitarian aid; and supports military members and their families.
 The Red Cross is a charitable organization; not a government agency; and depends on volunteers and the generosity of the American public to perform its mission.
-For more information, please visit www.redcross.org or join our blog at http://blog.redcross.org.
+For more information, please visit www.redcross.org or join our blog at blog.redcross.org.

 Red Cross Dedicates New ERV!